Jerzu

-Jerzu (Sardinian: Jersu), is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 70 km northeast of Cagliari and about 20 km southwest of Tortolì.
-As of 31 December 2004, it had a population of 3,287 and an area of 102.5 km2.
+Jerzu (Sardinian: Jersu) is a town and comune (municipality) in the Province of Ogliastra in the autonomous island region of Sardinia in Italy, located about 70 km northeast of Cagliari and about 20 km southwest of Tortolì.
+It has 2,912 inhabitants.

 Jerzu is known for the production of a particular type of wine, called Cannonau di Jerzu.

-Jerzu borders the following municipalities: Arzana, Cardedu, Gairo, Lanusei, Osini, Tertenia, Ulassai, Villaputzu.
+Jerzu borders the municipalities of Arzana, Cardedu, Gairo, Lanusei, Osini, Tertenia, Ulassai, and Villaputzu.

+Demographics

+As of 2026, the population is 2,912, of which 49.6% are male, and 50.4% are female.
+Minors make up 14.9% of the population, and seniors make up 27.5%.

+Immigration

+As of 2025, immigrants make up 3.2% of the total population.
+The 5 largest foreign countries of birth are France, Germany, Romania, the United Kingdom, and Argentina.